 The spread of these plants is up to fifteen feet and is very dense.
 The high density makes Roughleaf dogwood an excellent choice for hedges and borders.
 It makes a beautiful understory candidate as well.
 Even though the plant is considered closer to a shrub, it can be trained to be a small tree.

 Besides being an excellent choice for decorating, this deciduous plant also has some practical uses.
-Rough leaf Dogwood is excellent for stabilizing soil, particularly near sources of water.
+Rough leaf Dogwood is excellent for stabilizing soil, particularly near water sources.
 That is understandable, considering that some of their natural habitats include creek areas.
 Another use is to attract wildlife and help with improving habitats.
 While other animals are known to eat from the plant, birds love the fruit.
-Because of this, Roughleaf dogwood provides sustenance as well as a home for birds.
+Because of this, Roughleaf dogwood provides sustenance and a home for birds.
 At least forty species eat its fruit, so no matter the zone it is planted in, some bird activity can be expected, especially during the fall season when the fruit ripens.

-When using this plant in landscaping, keep in mind that it can grow up to several trunks, but little training can be made to grow only one.
-There are many benefits to using Roughleaf dogwood in landscaping, and as explained above, many of them are practical.
+When using this plant in landscaping, remember that it can grow up to several trunks, but little training can be made to grow only one.
+There are many benefits to using Roughleaf dogwood in landscaping; as explained above, many are practical.
 Due to the ease of growing the plant in multiple environments, the dogwood's placement is mainly up to what effect is wanted and what it will be used for.
 For example, it can add beauty and attract birds along a driveway or recreational area.
 Rough leaf Dogwood is one of the most attractive and valuable Cornus(Dogwood) family types.

 #Roughleaf Dogwood #Dogwood #landscaping ideas #trees #tn nursery #wholesale nursery co #tennessee wholesale nursery #online plant nursery